Cyclic Coloring of Plane Graphs with Maximum Face Size 16 and 17: Reducible configurations

 \subsection{Computer assisted cases}

 The remaining reducible configurations used in the proof are depicted in Figures~\ref{fig-four}--\ref{fig-gen}.
 The configuration FOUR$_0$, which is depicted in Figure~\ref{fig-four}, is reducible by~\cite[Lemma 3.1(c)]{bib-hornak99+} and~\cite[Lemma 3.1(d)]{bib-hornak99+}.
 The reducibility of the remaining configurations was verified with the assistance of a computer.
 We have independently prepared two programs, which are available at \url{http://www.ucw.cz/~kral/cyclic-16/} as \texttt{test-reducibility1.c} and \texttt{test-reducibility2.cc}.
 The input files needed to check the reducibility of the configurations are also available on-line.
+Some of the configurations are checked using two input files, corresponding to different settings described by the configuration.
+For example, there are two input files for the configuration FOUR$_1$ from Figure~\ref{fig-four}, one describing the setting where the bottom face is $(\le\!\Delta^\star-1)$-face and the other the setting where it is a $\Delta^\star$-face.
+Similarly, there are two input files for the configuration FIVE from Figure~\ref{fig-five}, one describing the setting where the bottom face is $3$-face and the other where it is a $4$-face.

 We next describe the structure of the input files and the way used to reduce the configurations.

-We have verified that all configurations depicted in Figures~\ref{fig-four}--\ref{fig-gen} are reducible in the following manner.
-If a possible minimal counterexample $G$ contains the configuration in question, we replace it with a configuration with a smaller number of vertices to obtain a graph $G'$.
+All configurations depicted in Figures~\ref{fig-four}--\ref{fig-gen} are verified to be reducible in the following manner.
+If a possible minimal counterexample $G$ contains the configuration in question, we replace it with another configuration to obtain a graph $G'$ with a smaller number of vertices; it will always be the case that the new configuration is obtained by contracting an edge and this edge is drawn bold in Figures~\ref{fig-four}--\ref{fig-gen}.
 Each input file consists of two blocks: the first block describes the new configuration and the second block the original configuration, i.e., the configuration that we are verifying to be reducible.
 The two blocks have a similar structure.
 The first line of each block contains two integers $m$ and $n$.
 The integer $m$ is the number of faces forming the configuration and $n$ is the number of vertices with no neighbors outside the configuration (these are the circled vertices in the figures).
 Let us call such vertices \emph{internal}.